CounterpartyXCP/counterparty-core/README.md

 counterpartyd may run with the `--testcoin` option on any blockchain, however.

-The test suite is invoked with `py.test`.
+The test suite is invoked with `py.test` in the root directory of the repository.

 # Usage
 The command‐line syntax of counterpartyd is generally that of